vatesfr/xen-orchestra/docs/cloudinit.md

 # CloudInit

-> CloudInit support is available in the 4.11 release and higher

 Cloud-init is a program "that handles the early initialization of a cloud instance"[^n].
 In other words, you can, on a "cloud-init"-ready template VM, pass a lot of data at first boot:

 * setting the hostname